cmorrow10/Kickstarter-Analysis/README.md

 # Kickstarter-Analysis
-# Module 1 Challenge
+## Module 1 Challenge
-## Overview of Project
+### Overview of Project
+###### Throughout the course of a year, Louise’s play "Fever", came close to it's fundraising goal.
+The purpose of this analysis was to see reults containing, outcomes based on launch date and the outcomes based on goals.
 ---
-### Louise’s play Fever came close to its fundraising goal in a short amount of time.
-Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
----
-## Analysis and Challenges
+### Analysis and Challenges
----
+###
 ## Results